 2 a sworn affidavit as to non-compliance; and

-3 a certificate from a judge or the Principal Registrar of VCAT that the order is appropriate for filing in the Supreme Court.
+3 a certificate from a judge or the principal registrar of VCAT that the order is appropriate for filing in the Supreme Court.

 Another way to ensure that non-monetary orders are carried out is for VCAT to adjourn the proceedings to an administrative mention, or to strike out the case with a right of reinstatement.
 Either of these orders allows the party in whose favour the order operates to bring the case back if the order is not complied with.
-Both advising the tribunal of progress at an administrative mention, or applying to reinstate a proceeding that has been struck out, is done by writing to the Registrar and sending a copy to the other party.
-The Registrar then notifies the parties of any new hearing date.
+Both advising VCAT of progress at an administrative mention, or applying to reinstate a proceeding that has been struck out, is done by writing to the registrar and sending a copy to the other party.
+The registrar then notifies the parties of any new hearing date.
 At that hearing, VCAT decides whether the order has been complied with and, if not, can make any order that it has the power to make, including the payment of money.

 An order of VCAT can be amended if it contains:

 2 an error, arising from any accidental slip or omission; or